Stephen Endelman: Career

 Endelman has worked with such distinguished directors and Broadway writers as Nancy Savoca, Irwin Winkler, David O. Russell, Lesli Linka Glatter, John Irvin, Andrew Lloyd Webber, John Duigan and Bruce Beresford.
 Endelman has additionally written for two operas, one Broadway theatrical production, and the incidental music at New York's Hayden Planetarium.
 His music accompanies the first two planetarium shows, Passport to the Universe, narrated by Tom Hanks and The Search for Life, Are We Alone?, narrated by Harrison Ford.
 He has since acted as resident artist at the Metropolitan Opera Guild.

 Personal life

 In the early 1970s Endelman attended the now-closed Carmel College.
 While there, he was sexually abused for more than two years by a housemaster.

-In 2009, he suffered from a rare from of brain cancer, and was comatose for three months.
+In 2009, he suffered from a rare form of brain cancer, and was comatose for three months.

 In 2015 police advised him that he'd been called as a witness in their prosecution of Trevor Bolton, his abuser at Carmel College.
 Bolton was later sentenced to 19 years in prison.

 He wrote, produced and composed the music for the short film A Boy, a Man and a Kite (2019).
 In the film, a dying man, trapped in a coma, revisits his younger self, who is trying to escape the grip of sexual abuse from his teacher.